sasjs/server.sasjs.io/docs/installation.md

 Then launch the executable (eg `./api-win.exe` or double click).
 If launching from terminal there should be a link in the log to open the app (eg http://localhost:5000).
 If double clicking, the browser should open automatically.

-A full guide to deploying SASjs Server on a VPS is also available [here](https://sasapps.io/sasjs-server-on-vps).
+A full guide to deploying SASjs Server on a Ubuntu VPS is available [here](https://sasapps.io/sasjs-server-on-vps).

 ## SSL Certificates